-13 In previous version this said "projectiles"
+6 In previous version this said "lithium"

-3.14.9 A team whose routine includes any situation that could be deemed hazardous, including the possibility of damaging the stage, must submit a report outlining the content of their performance to the committee two weeks before the competition.
+- 3.14.8 To protect participants and comply with occupational health and safety regulations, routines may not include anything that could be considered a projectile, explosions, smoke, or flame, use of water, or any other hazardous substances (contact the committee through the forum when in doubt). - 3.14.9 A team whose routine includes any situation that could be deemed hazardous, including the possibility of damaging the stage, must submit a report outlining the content of their performance to the committee two weeks before the competition.
 The Committee may also request further explanation and a demonstration of the activity before the stage performance.
 Teams not conforming to this rule may not be allowed to present their routine.